programmfabrik/apitest/README.md

     // Specify a unique log behavior only for this single test.
     "log_network": true,
     "log_verbose": false,

+    // Show or disable minimal logs for this test "log_short": false,

     // Defines what gets send to the server
     "request": {